 Synthetic Biology Market : Increase in the demand for protein therapeutics and personalized medicines

+The Factors such as the increasing demand for synthetic genes & synthetic cells, wide range of applications of synthetic biology, declining cost of DNA sequencing & synthesizing, increasing R&D funding & initiatives in synthetic biology, and increasing investments in the market are propelling the growth of this market.
+However, rising biosafety, biosecurity, and ethical concerns related to synthetic biology is likely to hamper the growth of this market.

+On the basis of tools, the oligonucleotides and synthetic DNA segment accounted for the largest share of the Synthetic Biology Market

-On the basis of tool, the synthetic biology market is broadly segmented into oligonucleotides & synthetic DNA, enzymes, cloning technology kits, synthetic cells, chassis organisms, and xeno-nucleic acids.
-In 2020, oligonucleotides & synthetic DNA accounted for the largest share of synthetic biology market.
-This segment’s large share can be attributed to factors such as rising demand for synthetic DNA, synthetic RNA, and synthetic genes, which are used in a wide range of applications.
+Based on tools, the market has been segmented into oligonucleotides & synthetic DNA, enzymes, cloning technology kits, chassis organisms, xeno-nucleic acids, and synthetic cells.
+In 2019, the oligonucleotides and synthetic DNA segment accounted for the largest share of the market.
+This can be attributed to factors such as the rising demand for synthetic DNA, synthetic RNA, and synthetic genes, which are used in a wide range of applications, such as pharmaceuticals, nutraceuticals, personal care, flavors and fragrances, probiotics, green chemicals, and industrial enzymes.

+The genome engineering segment is expected to grow at the highest CAGR during the forecast period.

+Based on technology, the Synthetic Biology Market is segmented into gene synthesis, genome engineering, cloning, sequencing, site-directed mutagenesis, measurement & modeling, microfluidics, nanotechnology, and bioinformatics.
+The genome engineering segment is expected to grow at the highest CAGR during the forecast period.
+This is owing to its ease and efficiency in genome editing and genome targeting.
+Furthermore, the use of engineering technologies for manipulating complex genomes, growing therapeutics development for cancer and other diseases, and the increasing technological advances in CRISPR-toolbox and DNA synthesis technologies are aiding market growth.

 Request Sample Pages: https://www.marketsandmarkets.com/requestsampleNew.asp?id=34624144